-The Pittsburgh Parking Authority desired to provide parking at a peripheral point of Pittsburgh’s central business district that would take advantage of all transportation systems serving the golden triangle including light rail, commuter vehicles and recreational and commuter Eliza Furnace Trail users including cyclists, bladers and runners in an intermodal facility.
+The Pittsburgh Parking Authority desired to provide parking at a peripheral point of Pittsburgh’s central business district that would take advantage of all transportation systems serving the golden triangle including light rail, commuter vehicles, and recreational and commuter Eliza Furnace Trail users such as cyclists, bladers, and runners in an intermodal facility.

-As the architects for the project, our challenge was to design a facility that maximized parking in an intermodal facility, minimized circulation within the footprint of the site, and provided functional access and egress.
+As the architects for the project, IKM’s challenge was to design a facility that maximizes parking in an intermodal facility, minimizes circulation within the footprint of the site, and provides functional access and egress.

 And finally, the First Avenue Garage design smoothly adjoins the First Avenue Transit stop and permits commuters to park in a safe, economical facility on the edge of the city and access the light rail transit system to conveniently reach their downtown destination.